10 second quarter mile + John Wayne + Dietitian =

 The E3 was called the “New Six” and was first introduced in 1968.
 It came in a 2500 and 2800 variant.
 In 1971, for the U.S. market, Max Hoffman convinced BMW to produce a more powerful version with the 3.0L straight six engine that came in the CS/E9 coupes.
 However, he wanted it equipped in a base format similar to the 2500 in order to keep the purchase price as close to $6,000 as possible.
 Similar to the Speedster moniker created by Hoffman for marketing purposes, he suggested that these North American models be badged as a “Bavaria” to give it a more European vibe.
 They were a success and BMW sold over 30,000 3.0L models here between 1971 and 1977.
 However, they were simply transportation and were handed down in the family until they were eventually parted out or destroyed.
 Finding low-ownership and original examples that have survived are even harder than their 2-door CS counterparts.

 This Bavaria was built on May 12th, 1972 and delivered to Max Hoffman on May 17th, 1972.
 The first owner was Magna Schley of Costa Mesa, California.
-Her two sons, Mark and Paul Schley initially ordered a BMW 2002 for their mom.
-However, there was a mix-up and they ended up with a Bavaria.
-The Schley brothers are well known in the vintage VW Beetle scene.
+Her two sons, Mark and Paul Schley were well known in the VW Beetle drag racing circles.
 They built the first 10-second drag Beetle called the Lightning Bug.
 They now have a museum here in Orange County celebrating the SoCal VW drag racing culture.
-Mark and Paul flew back East in June of 1972 and picked up the car at the port.
-They drove it to Skip Hamm BMW in Pennsylvania as they were the selling dealership.
-Photos of their delivery from the dealership are included.
-They started to drive it back home across country.
-They got to Indianapolis and had to cut the trip short as they had other pressing needs.
-From there, they shipped the car the rest of the way home to Southern California.
+While the Schley brothers were back East at a race, they connected with a friend who was a salesperson at Skip Hamm BMW in Pennsylvania.
+They were considering buying a 2002 for their mom until their friend told them about the all new Bavaria, they just got in.
+They bought the car (see attached photos of the delivery) and started to drive it back home across country.
+They were following their truck with trailer that was towing their race car.
+Everyone wanted to go in the Bavaria because it had air-conditioning.
+They got to the mid-west when the truck broke down.
+The Bavaria went over 95mph to get to the parts store before they closed.
+Unfortunately, they didn’t have time to finish the cross-country drive, so they shipped the car back the rest of the way.

 Magna was the head nutritionist at Hoag Hospital here in Newport Beach, California.
-Specifically, she took care of John Wayne and used this Bavaria to run house calls.
+Specifically, she took care of John Wayne and used this Bavaria as her daily driver.
 During her care the car only went on one long trip, which was to Las Vegas.
 Other than that, for nearly 30-years, it stayed within a 10-mile radius of Costa Mesa.
 During her ownership, she always serviced the car at Hanza Motors in Huntington Beach.
 John Wickstrom, a German ex-patriot, was the owner Hanza Motors and was obviously familiar with the car.
-By the late 1990’s/early 2000’s, Magna could no longer drive and she sold the car to John, but he never registered it.
+By the late 1990’s/early 2000’s, Magna could no longer drive, and she sold the car to John, but he never registered it.

 With the help of his son, John began a sympathetic refurbishment of the car.
 He had the exterior repainted, but preserved the paint in the door jambs, trunk, and engine bay.
 New suspension was installed as well as they rebuilt the original motor and sleeved every cylinder.
 This was a slow project that took the better part of a decade to finish.
 The current owner knew the mechanic and saw it at the shop for years.
 Finally, in 2013, he convinced John to sell it to him.